 In today’s education environment, one of the most popular and in-demand education majors is Media Specialist/Librarian.
 As digital media and tools have become central to contemporary learning, the humble librarian has become a key player in curricular development and instruction, and the proliferation of degree programs reflects this change.

 Another particularly attractive area for educators today is meeting the specialized needs of disabled students, including Special Education Teachers and Speech Language Pathologists.
 These are highly specialized positions that require a great deal of passion and commitment, but they are rewarding.

 Other growing areas of interest include English as a Second Language instruction, Adult Education Specialists, and other areas that cater to adult students.
 With a growing immigrant population, ESL certifications are showing their value on the job market, while the growing number of working adults returning to school for career changes or credentials has created an urgent need for teachers who are trained to work with adults.
 In both cases, demand is only expected to grow.

 Are There Any Online Options for Studying Education & Teaching?

-Online education degrees can be a bit trickier if you are earning a Bachelor of Education, since teaching licensure goes from state to state.
+Online teaching degrees can be a bit trickier if you are earning a Bachelor of Education, since teaching licensure goes from state to state.
 The good news is, almost every state has several online options (usually from the large public universities) that are tailored to the licensing rules of that state.
-If you’re looking at an online education degree from an institution in another state, make sure it meets the requirements of your state as well; you wouldn’t want to waste your time with a degree that will not transfer.
+If you’re looking at an online education degree from an institution in another state, make sure it meets the requirements of your state as well; you wouldn’t want to waste your time with a teacher education degree that will not transfer.